malramsay64/phd-thesis/03_Dynamics/methods.md

 - starting configurations
   - need to average over the equilibrium state
   - not just a correlated set of trajectories
+- Zero momentum every 33533 steps
+    - chosen for being a prime number
+    - less likely to cause issues (citation??)
+    - no diffusion from particle flow

 ## Error Calculations